ItzPike/DBM-Rawdata-Releases/Giveaway System/README.md

 This system **WILL** check if the message is sent by the command author for the await responses
 You need the **Manage Messages** permission to use the gcreate command unless changed
-If you have any suggestions, feel free to contact me or open an issue on this github
+If you have any suggestions or issues, feel free to contact me or open an issue on this github

 Also, please do not contact me for a giveaway end command, I am looking into it already